diarmidmackenzie/sdt-condensed/README.md

-If you aren't familiar with Dan Pink, or Alfie Kohn (both mentioned above), you may find these to be good introductions:

 #### Contact

 If you'd like to contact me about any aspect of this project, please see the contact details in my profile.